-An important component of assessment at Renaissance is making informed comments about the level of student engagement which includes effort, preparation, in class and at home learning and the level of involvement and preparation.
+An important component of assessment at Renaissance International School, Saigon is making informed comments about the level of student engagement which includes effort, preparation, in class and at home learning, the level of involvement and preparation.

-Student engagement is rubric based and categorised in four ways:
+Student engagement is rubric based and categorised in four ways.

-- CE Consistently Engaged
+CE Consistently Engaged

-- FE Frequently Engaged
+FE Frequently Engaged

-- SE Sometimes Engaged
+SE Sometimes Engaged

-- NE Not Engaged
+NE Not Engaged

-Consistently Engaged: The student is consistently engaged in his/ her learning and:
+Consistently engaged: The student is consistently engaged in his / her learning and:

-- Actively and willingly offers ideas and insights; - > Always has a positive and enthusiastic attitude; - Always produces high quality work; - > Always comes to class fully prepared and uses class time effectively; - > Always meets deadlines both in-class and as home learning; - Sets appropriate goals, where applicable, and takes action towards achieving them; - Demonstrates an exceptionally positive attitude to learning.
+- Actively and willingly offers ideas and insights - Always has a positive and enthusiastic attitude - Always produces high quality work - Always comes to class fully prepared and uses class time effectively - Always meets deadlines both in-class and as home learning - Sets appropriate goals, where applicable, and takes action towards achieving them.

-Frequently Engaged: The student is frequently engaged in his/ her learning and:
+Frequently engaged: The student is frequently engaged in his / her learning and:

-- Often offers ideas and insights; - Usually has a positive and enthusiastic attitude; - Usually produces high quality work; - Usually comes to class fully prepared and uses class time effectively; - Usually meets deadlines both in-class and as home learning; - > Usually sets appropriate goals, where applicable, and takes action towards achieving them; - > Demonstrates a positive attitude towards learning.
+- Often offers ideas and insights - Usually has a positive and enthusiastic attitude - Usually produces high quality work - Usually comes to class fully prepared and uses class time effectively - Usually meets deadlines both in-class and as home learning - Usually sets appropriate goals, where applicable, and takes action towards achieving them - Demonstrates a positive attitude towards learning.

-Sometimes Engaged: The student is sometimes engaged in his/ her learning and:
+Sometimes engaged: The student is sometimes engaged in his/her learning and: